GochoMugo/Quick-Links/README.md

 Currently Version 0.0.2 (Not Published yet)

-Last Updated: Monday, April 21, 2014
+Last Updated: Thursday, June 19, 2014

 ### Description ###
 > Tired or typing and re-typing URLs in your Address bar.
 Here comes Quick Links